PullRequestTimeout/PullRequestTimeout/README.md

 # About Me

 Hi, I'm Jacob!
 Snowboarder, mountain biker, adventurer, coffee nerd, and web developer from Australia, living in British Columbia, Canada.
-Currently learning API integration and React.
+Currently building some things with vanilla JS while learning React.

 ## Current Projects

- - [UI Startpage](https://github.com/PullRequestTimeout/ui-startpage): A replacement startpage for the browser using vanilla JS, HTML, and CSS as a project to practice fundamentals, API calls, and build a UI.
-Drawing from [/r/startpages](https://www.reddit.com/r/startpages/) for some ideas and inspiration.
+ - [Gooey Startpage](https://github.com/PullRequestTimeout/gooey-startpage): Gooey (GUI) is a startpage to replace the browser's default new tab in the form of a Firefox-Addon.
+Using vanilla JS, HTML, and CSS as a project to practice fundamentals, API calls, and build a CRUD GUI from scratch.
+Drawing from [/r/startpages](https://www.reddit.com/r/startpages/) for some inspiration.

  - [1023 Aerials](https://github.com/PullRequestTimeout/1023-aerials-master): A portfolio/landing page website for a friend's new drone videography/photography business.
 Work includes video and photo editing, web design, development and deployment.